 Southern Gas Corridor Closed Joint-Stock Company (the "Company", the "Parent" or "SGC CJSC") was established by the Presidential Decree No. 287 dated 25 February 2014.
 It was incorporated on 31 March 2014 in accordance with Azerbaijani legislation.
-51% of the Company is owned by the Republic of Azerbaijan (the "State"), which is represented by the Ministry of Economy of the Republic of Azerbaijan, whereas 49% belongs to the State Oil Company of Azerbaijan Republic ("SOCAR").
-The Company is domiciled in the Republic of Azerbaijan.
-The registered address is located at 73 Neftchilar Avenue, Baku, AZ 1000, the Republic of Azerbaijan.

 The Company was established for consolidating, managing and financing the State's interests in the full-field development of the Shah Deniz ("SD") gas-condensate field, the expansion of the South Caucasus Pipeline ("SCP"), implementation of Trans-Anatolian Natural Gas Pipeline ("TANAP") and Trans Adriatic Pipeline ("TAP") projects (together the "Projects").

 The Company has the following subsidiaries:

-% equity / interest
+% equity interest

-Name Country of incorporation 31 December 2022 31 December 2021
+Name Country of incorporation 31 December 2024 31 December 2023

 SGC Upstream LLC Azerbaijan 100 100

 SGC Midstream LLC Azerbaijan 100 100

 TANAP Doğalgaz Iletim A.Ş. ("TANAP A.Ş.")
 Türkiye 51 51

 AzTAP GmbH Switzerland 100 100